tcweiss/congressional_insiders/README.md

 <br>

 Running this function will open a window in Google chrome.
-Since the function automatically controls the window, make sure not to close it until it has run.
-Scraping a window of one year takes about the same time as for the House.
+The function automatically controls the window, so do not close it until it the function has run.
+Scraping a period of one year should take less time than for the House.
 The function will return a tibble with the following variables

 - *name*: Name of the filer
 - *disclosure_date*: Day on which the trade was disclosed